-Of course, margin rates are irrelevant if you do not plan to use margin to leverage your portfolio.
-Investors who use a cash account can simply forget margin exists.
-Investors who use large amounts of margin for long periods of time to leverage their portfolio will likely want to look elsewhere, however, given the high cost of carrying a debit balance.
+Of course, margin rates are irrelevant if you don't plan to use margin to leverage your portfolio.
+Investors who use a cash account can simply forget that margin exists.
+Investors who use high amounts of margin for long periods of time to leverage their portfolio will likely want to look elsewhere, however, given the high cost of carrying a debit balance.

-One major advantage of using a brokerage that is tied in with one of the nation's largest banks is customer service and support.
-Clients can get help at thousands of Bank of America financial centers (branches) where there are Merrill Edge advisors on staff to help you with anything related to your account.
+One major advantage of using a brokerage that is tied to one of the nation's largest banks is its customer service and support.
+Clients can get help at thousands of Bank of America financial centers (branches), where there are Merrill Edge advisors on staff to help you with anything related to your account.
 For convenience, you can also schedule a meeting with a local representative so as to get in and out as fast as possible, without waiting in line.